Frequently Asked Questions

 You will not have enough time for this.
 Prioritize your ideas: choose your best idea (and the one you have most prepared for).

-When you confirm to participate in Futurepreneurs you are required to attend the Launch day, take part in four out of five Workshops, meet with Mentors at least twice and finally compete in the Demo day.
+When you confirm to participate in Futurepreneurs you are required to attend the Launch day, take part in Workshops, meet with Mentors and finally compete in the Demo day.

 Money can’t buy you time but mentors can save you time.
 Deep and valuable mentorship can only happen in person.
 An in person commitment is essential to this process.
 During the program you will go through mentoring sessions with industry experts from many different businesses, including high level executives from leading tech companies, as well as successful business founders and business consultants.